Mobil Superleague

-The Esso Superleague, later known as the Mobil Superleague, was the top level national Australian netball league between 1985 and 1996.
+The Mobil Superleague, originally known as the Esso Superleague, was the top level national Australian netball league between 1985 and 1996.
 The league was Australia's first national netball league.
 It was organized by the All Australia Netball Association and featured the state league champions from New South Wales, Victoria, South Australia, Queensland and Western Australia plus a team from the Australian Institute of Sport.
 Between 1990 and 1996, the winners of the league were also awarded the Prime Minister's Cup and this is sometimes used as an alternative name for the competition.
 Its main sponsors were Esso and Mobil.
 In 1997 it was replaced by the Commonwealth Bank Trophy.

 History

 Format

 The league initially featured the state league champions from New South Wales, Victoria, South Australia, Queensland and Western Australia plus an Australian Institute of Sport team.
 However on several occasions composite teams, including Sydney Tigers and Melbourne City were entered.
 Teams were permitted to "import" up to two players for the duration of the tournaments.
 This saw Shelley O'Donnell and Vicki Wilson play for Adelaide Contax and Simone McKinnis play for Adelaide Garville.
 During the history of the league, several formats were used.
 The 1985 and 1986 tournaments featured eight teams, divided into two groups or zones.
 Two teams from each group then qualified for semi-finals.
 The 1989 and 1990 seasons both featured six teams playing a single round of matches.
 The top two then qualified for the final.
 The 1991 and 1992 seasons each featured two divisions with three teams, both playing two rounds of matches.
 The three teams from Division 1 and the winners from Division 2 qualified for the semi-finals.
 By 1993 the competition had evolved into an eight team league with the top four qualifying for the semi-finals.
 This format remained in place for the final three seasons.